 No, we don’t MEAN to say that, but what else COULD people hear while our words, tone, and behavior are screaming ME-ME-ME?
 “I don’t love you” is what YOU hear and FEEL when people are angry at you—think about it honestly—and it’s what our children hear and feel when we’re angry at them.
-And sometimes they respond to their emotional pain and self-loathing by inflicting injury upon themselves in the way they eat.
+And then we have an anxious child or anxious teenager.

 But it was inevitable, because WE were not loved unconditionally—which means being consistently loved without disappointment or anger.
-We were not loved freely, without conditions, so how could we possibly have learned how to unconditionally love our own children?
+We were not loved freely, without conditions—so how could we possibly have learned how to unconditionally love our own children?
 IMPOSSIBLE.

 Childhood and Teenage Eating Disorders are Reactions to Not Being Loved Unconditionally

 For emphasis, I’m going to say all this in a slightly different way:

 When children behave badly—when they have an unhealthy way of using food, for example—it is almost always a reaction to them not feeling loved unconditionally.
 They do not feel loved with no disappointment, irritation, frustration, or anger.

 This could sound discouraging, even bleak.
 In some ways it IS bleak.
 Look at the world—at the utter obsession with things that are distractions from our pain, from our not feeling loved: like endless entertainment, addiction to electronics, anger, controlling people, drugs, alcohol, sex, and on and on.

 THERE is the proof—in our addiction to all those behaviors—that overall we do not know how to love people unconditionally.
 If we did, and I speak here with vast experience, these behaviors would not exist.